jonnonz1/nz-statute-book/acts/public/1993/financial-reporting-act-1993.md

 ### 20 Fees
-The Governor-General may from time to time, by Order in Council,— (a) Prescribe the fees payable to the Registrar under section 18(2) or section 18(3) or section 19(3) of this Act:
+The Governor-General may from time to time, by Order in Council,— (a) prescribe the fees payable to the Registrar under section 18(2) or section 18(3) or section 19(3):
-  (b) Prescribe the amounts payable to the Registrar by way of penalty for failure to deliver financial statements or group financial statements and the auditor's report on those statements within the time prescribed by section 18(1) or section 19(3) of this Act.
+  (b) prescribe the amounts payable to the Registrar by way of penalty for failure to deliver financial statements or group financial statements and the auditor's report on those statements within the time prescribed by section 18(1) or section 19(3).

 ### 21 Application of this Part to accounting periods ending before person becomes an issuer
-Nothing in this Part of this Act requires the directors of an issuer, not being a company, to ensure the completion of financial statements and any group financial statements and the registration of those financial statements in relation to an accounting period that ended before the accounting period in which that person became an issuer.
+Nothing in this Part requires the directors of an issuer, not being a company, to ensure the completion of financial statements and any group financial statements and the registration of those financial statements in relation to an accounting period that ended before the accounting period in which that person became an issuer.

 ## Part 3 — Accounting Standards Review Board